Bimhanguelo/COMP3000/README.md

 **EduNest (Learning Management System)**

-This Learning Management System (LMS) is a robust and feature-packed platform built with Django REST Framework and React.js.
-It allows students to discover and enroll in a wide range of courses across diverse domains, customized to match their interests.
-The system features dedicated admin panels for students, teachers, and site administrators, along with student testimonials, category-based course browsing, and numerous tools designed to enrich the overall learning experience.
+An advanced Learning Management System (LMS) created using Django REST Framework and React.js, offering a platform similar to Udemy.
+It enables students to enroll in a diverse array of courses across various domains.
+The system includes dedicated admin panels for students, teachers, and the website, along with features like student testimonials, multiple categories, and other robust functionalities.

-**Core Features**
+**Features Overview:**

-Role-Based Dashboards – Personalized interfaces for students and teachers, each tailored to their specific needs and actions
+- **Distinct User Roles:** Tailored dashboards for students and instructors.

-Comprehensive Course Management – Create, update, manage, and enroll in courses with ease
+- **Course Management:** Provides functionality for creating, editing, and enrolling in courses.

-Learning Resources & Assignments – Instructors can share study materials and assign coursework directly through the platform
+- **Assignments & Study Resources:** Teachers can upload study materials and assignments seamlessly.

-Real-Time Messaging – Built-in one-on-one chat for direct communication between students and teachers
+- **Real-Time Communication:** Integrated one-on-one chat for students and teachers.

-Secure User Authentication – Robust login and registration system powered by JWT for data protection and access control
+- **Secure User Access:** Ensures safe login and registration with JWT authentication.

-Responsive Design – Optimized with Bootstrap to ensure a consistent and intuitive user experience on any device
+- **Adaptive Design:** Responsive interface crafted using Bootstrap for an optimized user experience.